RameenMughal/TryHackMeWriteups/Cryptography/Encryption_Crypto_101.md

 You can find a lot more detail on how HTTPS (one example where you need to exchange keys) really works from this excellent blog post [How Does HTTPS Actually Work - Robert Heaton](https://robertheaton.com/2014/03/27/how-does-https-actually-work/)

+## Digital Signatures and Certificates

+### What's a Digital Signature?

+Digital signatures are a way to prove the authenticity of files, to prove who created or modified them.
+Using asymmetric cryptography, you produce a signature with your private key and it can be verified using your public key.
+As only you should have access to your private key, this proves you signed the file.

+The simplest form of digital signature would be encrypting the document with your private key, and then if someone wanted to verify this signature they would decrypt it with your public key and check if the files match.

+### Certificates - Prove who you are!

+Certificates are also a key use of public key cryptography, linked to digital signatures.
+A common place where they’re used is for HTTPS.
+How does your web browser know that the server you’re talking to is the real tryhackme.com?

+The answer is certificates.
+The web server has a certificate that says it is the real tryhackme.com.
+The certificates have a chain of trust, starting with a root CA (certificate authority).
+Root CAs are automatically trusted by your device, OS, or browser from install.
+Certs below that are trusted because the Root CAs say they trust that organisation.
+Certificates below that are trusted because the organisation is trusted by the Root CA and so on.
+There are long chains of trust.

+Again, this blog post explains this much better than I can.
+[How Does HTTPS Actually Work](https://robertheaton.com/2014/03/27/how-does-https-actually-work/)

+You can get your own HTTPS certificates for domains you own using Let’s Encrypt for free.
+If you run a website, it’s worth setting it up.

+---

+### Answer the questions below

+What can you use to verify that a file has not been modified and is the authentic file as the author intended?

+Digital Signature